themanyone/crap/README.md

 `mylabel_index` and `mylabel_end` which are not available outside the loop.
 Note that `mylabel_end` is 1 + the optional `[:end]` argument which, if supplied, will probably not be the real length of the array.
-If no optional `[:end]` is provided, `crap` will calculate `mylabel_end` using the `sizeof` operator, stepping through all remaining elements, including `NULL` or `undefined` elements.
-And finally, a non-negative `[:end]` must be supplied for dynamic (malloc'd) objects which are subject to change.
-How could `crap` guess such things by merely inspecting the source code?
+If no optional `[:end]` is provided, `crap` will calculate `mylabel_end` using the `sizeof` operator, stepping through each element, unless it reaches a `NULL`.
+And finally, a non-negative `[:end]` ought to be supplied for dynamic (malloc'd) objects, unless they have been neatly `NULL`-terminated.

-**`while mylabel in array[[start][:end]]`** *Exactly* like `for mylabel in array` but with an additional dereference to quit at the first sign of `NULL` data.
-Typically, a plain `while(*data)` statement is sufficient to loop through `NULL`-terminated arrays.
+**`while mylabel in array[[start][:end]]`** *Exactly* like `for mylabel in array` but with constant, paranoid checking to make sure `array` stays valid (in case of bad array at start, destruction inside the loop, other threads?).
+If you don't trust the `array`, then use `while`.
+The `for` construction and even a plain `while(*data)` statement is sufficient to loop through `NULL`-terminated arrays.
 But this extension inherits the safer end limits, indexing, and slight speed penalty, of the above `for` loop.
 Again, a non-negative `[:end]` is necessary for dynamic arrays to prevent out of bounds conditions.

 **`array[[start]:[end]]`** Using `somevar = array[start:end]` drops in a
 [non-standard GNU